ulearn/blog/wp-content/plugins/wp-migrate-db/readme.txt

 == Installation ==

 1. Use WordPress' built-in installer
-2. Access the "Migrate DB" menu option under Tools
+2. Access the "Migrate DB" menu option under Tools (or under Settings on multsite intallations)

 == Frequently Asked Questions ==

 = Does this plugin support multisite? =

-Not at this time.
-The Developer license of the [pro version](http://deliciousbrains.com/wp-migrate-db-pro/?utm_source=wordpressorg&utm_medium=web&utm_content=faq&utm_campaign=freeplugin) does support multisite.
+Yes, in a limited capacity.
+The Developer license of the [pro version](http://deliciousbrains.com/wp-migrate-db-pro/?utm_source=wordpressorg&utm_medium=web&utm_content=faq&utm_campaign=freeplugin) fully supports multisite.

 = Does the plugin migrate files as well? =